p2/OAuth2/README.md

 Keychain
 --------

-This framework can transparently use the iOS and OS X keychain.
+This framework can transparently use the iOS and macOS keychain.
 It is controlled by the `useKeychain` property, which can be disabled during initialization with the "keychain" setting.
 Since this is **enabled by default**, if you do _not_ turn it off during initialization, the keychain will be queried for tokens and client credentials related to the authorization URL.
 If you turn it off _after_ initialization, the keychain will be queried for existing tokens, but new tokens will not be written to the keychain.